- Become a Lawyer

 Lawyers and firm administrators can pay their fees through the Lawyer Portal, and have the option of using a variety of different payment methods.

-The Alberta Lawyers Indemnity Association (ALIA) indemnity assessment for indemnified lawyers is $3,344.00 (GST inclusive) for the 2019/2020 policy year.
-The assessment is comprised of Professional Liability (Part A) and Misappropriation Coverage (Part B).
+The Alberta Lawyers Indemnity Association (ALIA) indemnity assessment for indemnified lawyers is $3,606.75 (GST inclusive) for the 2023/2024 policy year.
+The assessment is comprised of Professional Liability (Part A), Misappropriation Coverage (Part B) and Cyber Coverage (Part C).
 If you require coverage midway through the policy year, a pro-rated indemnity assessment schedule is available.

 The indemnity assessment can be paid in one single payment or divided into two instalments.